 Ten years ago, I was a lot like you.
 I was making a ton of money working a ton of hours doing work I hated.
 Back then, I didn’t think I had a choice any more than you do right now.
 But something happened that changed my life and made me question everything I’d been taught about how to succeed.

 That’s right.
-The nice house with all the nice things I worked so hard for burned to the ground.
+The nice house with all the nice things I worked so hard for was totally destroyed by fire and water.

-But the part that really got me thinking happened before my house burned down.
+But the part that really got me thinking happened before my house was destroyed.
 I heard a knock, and when I answered the door, a firefighter informed me that my house was on fire.
 Then he asked me a question that changed my life:

 “What do you want us to go retrieve for you in the next five minutes before your house is destroyed by fire and water?”